The Complete Travel Guide to Wanaka, New Zealand

 Wanaka for Couples

-Wanaka is an absolute must-see on your New Zealand honeymoon itinerary or even for a quick romantic getaway.
+Wanaka is an absolute must-see on your New Zealand honeymoon or romantic getaway itinerary or even for a quick romantic getaway.
 The setting is idyllic, the accommodation is quaint and comfortable, all you need is to fill up your time together with amazing (and romantic) experiences.
 From wine tasting to active adventures on the ski fields, the possibilities almost seem endless for a couple’s getaway in Wanaka.
-Check out The Honeymoon Guide to Wanaka for more tips.
+Check out The Honeymoon & Romantic Getaway Guide to Wanaka for more tips.

 - Cruise around Lake Wanaka a “happy hour” (more info on Viator and Tripadvisor)

-- Learn a new skill together on the ski slopes (on Viator and Tripadvisor)
+- Learn a new skill together on the ski slopes of Cardrona or Treble Cone

 - Snuggle up with a movie and gourmet food at Cinema Paradiso